-The last few years have seen intense, rapid change in software engineering employment and hiring.
-Drivers of this change include
+The last few years have seen intense, rapid changes in software engineering employment and hiring.
+Drivers of this change include:

 Given these and other factors, what are the resulting trends that we expect to see in 2023 and beyond?
 (Hint: The overarching theme is FLEXIBILITY.)
 Let’s take a look.